langchain-ai/langgraph/docs/docs/tutorials/langgraph-platform/local-server.md

 ## LangGraph Studio Web UI

-Test your graph in the LangGraph Studio Web UI by visiting the URL provided in the output of the `langgraph up` command.
+Test your graph in the LangGraph Studio Web UI by visiting the URL provided in the output of the `langgraph dev` command.

->    - LangGraph Studio Web UI: https://smith.langchain.com/studio/?baseUrl=http://127.0.0.1:8123
+>    - LangGraph Studio Web UI: https://smith.langchain.com/studio/?baseUrl=http://127.0.0.1:2024

 !!! warning "Safari Compatibility"